charlenexu20/car-car/README.md

 ### How to create a new Sales Record
 1. Navigate to http://localhost:3000/sales/new or Sales in the navigation bar then click Create a new sales record.
 Alternatively you can navigate to http://localhost:3000/sales and click Create a Sale
 2. Select option in Choose an Automobile in which you would like to be sold ***Note: Automobiles which have already been sold will not appear in the dropdown.
-If no options appear you need to Create Automobile ***
+If no options appear you need to Create Automobile***
-3. Select option in Choose a Sales Person in which is selling the automobile  ***Note: If no options appear you need to create a sales person see How to create a new sales person. ***
+3. Select option in Choose a Sales Person in which is selling the automobile  ***Note: If no options appear you need to create a sales person see How to create a new sales person.***
-4. Select option in Choose a Customer in which is buying the automobile ***Note: If no options appear you need to create a Customer see How to create a new customer. ***
+4. Select option in Choose a Customer in which is buying the automobile ***Note: If no options appear you need to create a Customer see How to create a new customer.***
 5. Input sale price in USD
 6. Click Create, upon successful creation you will be redirected to the list of sales page (http://localhost:3000/sales)

 ### How to view all sales
 1. Navigate to http://localhost:3000/sales or Click Sales in the navigation bar then click list of sales Salesperson history

+### How to view Sales Person history
+1. Navigate to http://localhost:3000/salesperson/history or Click sales in the navigation bar then click Salesperson history
 2. Select option in Choose a Salesperson to display all the sales that person has made

-### How to view Sales Person history
-1. Navigate to http://localhost:3000/salesperson/history or Click sales in the navigation bar then click